AmitTurner/whatHeight/README.md

-whatHeight is a visual playing and learning tool allowing you to compare heights of everything you ever wondered about!🎉
+whatHeight is a visual playing and learning tool 🎉 allowing you to compare heights of everything you ever wondered about!

 http://whatHeight.com